basetenlabs/HackMIT-2024/README.md

 Within my own Baseten account, I've deployed the models and created read-only API keys that will allow you to run inference on the models.
 I have autoscaling set up, but please be nice and don't slam the models, these are a shared resource.

-The shared inference endpoint API key is:
+The shared inference endpoint API key is in the `#baseten` channel in Discord.

 **IMPORTANT**: these models will only be live for the hackathon through end of day Sunday.
 Each model notebook has a link to deploy the model for yourself if you want to use it after the project, all you'll need to do is swap out the model ID and API key.